+2024

+Amount/ Volume Outstanding Balance Terms Conditions

+Entities under common control of JGSHI a.
+Rent (Note 14) \$30,135 \$ - Noninterest-bearing payable on demand Unsecured

 2023

-Amount/ Volume Outstanding Balance Terms Conditions

-Entities under common control of JGSHI

-a.
-Cash and cash equivalents (Note 6) \$- \$4,168,380 Interest-bearing at prevailing market rate; 5.00% to 5.80% per annum; due and demandable No impairment

-Interest income 42 - -

-b.
-Rent (Note 14) 28,055 - Noninterest-bearing payable on demand Unsecured

-2022

 Amount/ Outstanding

 Volume Balance Terms Conditions

 Entities under common control of JGSHI

-b.
-Cash and cash equivalents (Note 6) \$- \$10,226,231 Interest-bearing at prevailing market rate; 3.40% to 5.50% per annum; due and demandable No impairment

-Interest income 95,358 - -

-b.
-Rent (Note 14) 29,447 - Noninterest-bearing payable on demand Unsecured

 a.
-The Group has money market placements with an affiliated bank, a subsidiary of a stockholder.
+Cash and cash equivalents (Note 6) \$- \$4,168,380 Interest-bearing at prevailing market rate; 5.00% to 5.80% per annum; due and demandable No impairment

+Interest income 42

 b.
+Rent (Note 14) 28,055 Noninterest-bearing payable on demand Unsecured

+- a.
+The Group has money market placements with an affiliated bank, a subsidiary of a stockholder. - b.
 The Group entered into a lease agreement with an affiliate covering the office space it occupies, which is renewable annually.
 The Group applied the 'short-term lease' and lease of 'low-value assets' recognition exemption for these leases.
-Total rental expense recognized in general and administrative expenses under the consolidated statement of comprehensive income under these lease agreements amounted to \$28,055, \$29,447, and \$16,238 in 2023, 2022 and 2021, respectively.
+Total rental expense recognized in general and administrative expenses under the consolidated statements of comprehensive income under these lease agreements amounted to \$30,135, \$28,055, and \$29,447 in 2024, 2023 and 2022, respectively.